 The travel document(passport) MUST contain sufficient, and at least two, blank pages – one to affix the visa sticker and one to affix the stamp of the border control authorities.

-Applications shall be decided on within at least 3 or in average 8 calendar days of the date of the lodging of an application which is admissible.
+Touristic applications for Turkish citizens shall be decided within 7 working days of the date of the lodging of an application which is admissible.

-Exceptionally, when additional documentation is needed in specific cases, the period may be extended up to a maximum of 60 calendar days.
+Exceptionally, when additional documentation is needed in specific cases, the period may be extended up.

 As of 5th April 2011, applicants who have been refused a visa shall be informed by an official refusal letter and may have the right to appeal in accordance with the national law of the concerned Member State.

 Appeals shall be conducted against the Member State that has taken the final decision on the application and in accordance with the national law of that Member State.